ethereum/homestead-guide/source/using-ethereum-the-basics/connecting-to-the-network.rst

 Using geth
 --------------------------------------------------------------------------------
 If you are using the geth client, there are some things you can do to speed up the time it takes to download the Ethereum blockchain.
 If you choose to use the ``--fast`` flag to perform an Ethereum fast sync, you will not retain past transaction data.

-You cannot use this flag after performing all or part of a normal sync operation, meaning you should not have any portion of the Ethereum blockchain downloaded before using this command. `See this Ethereum Stack\.Exchange answer for more information <http://ethereum.stackexchange.com/questions/1845/why-isnt-fast-sync-the-default>`_.
+.. note:: You cannot use this flag after performing all or part of a normal sync operation, meaning you should not have any portion of the Ethereum blockchain downloaded before using this command. `See this Ethereum Stack\.Exchange answer for more information <http://ethereum.stackexchange.com/questions/1845/why-isnt-fast-sync-the-default>`_.

 Below are some flags to use when you want to sync your client more quickly.